rena0157/Dxflib/README.md

 ### Introduction
 This is one of many DXF librarys that is avalible here on Github.
 It can be used currently to extract and read information from a dxf file.
-One of the main focuses however besides being able to read and write a file is to be able to calculate all of the geometry of the entities in the file.
-Also, this library is designed to be flexible, in other words if a property is changed in an entity all the geometry will be updated along will the geometry of all entities that are linking to the object.
+One of the main focuses however besides being able to read (and maybe one day write) a file is to be able to calculate all of the geometry of the entities in the file.
+Also, this library is designed to be flexible in other words if a property is changed in any entity all the geometry will be updated along will the geometry of all entities that are linking to that Entity.

 #### Goals of this Library
-- read and write all of the entities in the Dxf format
+- read (one day write) all of the entities in the Dxf format
 - flexible geometry based entities that can be updated real time without writing and re reading the file.
 - Speed, this library should be really fast.